openvinotoolkit/open_model_zoo/demos/human_pose_estimation_3d_demo/python/README.md

 ### Prerequisites

 This demo application requires a native Python extension module to be built before you can run it.
 Refer to [Open Model Zoo Demos](../../README.md) for instructions on how to build it and prepare the environment for running the demo.
+Once the demo is built with Python extension modules, add the path of the demo build folder to the `PYTHONPATH` environment variable.

 ## Running